breadscorner/Passport.js-LocalStrategyUserDocumentation/docs/routes.md

 Now that you have completed these instructions you have the ability to:

-* Create an express.js website that can authenticate users using your own modified version of the passport.js library.
+&#10004; Create an express.js website that can authenticate users using your own modified version of the passport.js library.

-* Store the user's data in sessions using the express-sessions library.
+&#10004; Store the user's data in sessions using the express-sessions library.

-* Verify that your authentication was successful by inspecting the browser webpage.
+&#10004; Verify that your authentication was successful by inspecting the browser webpage.

-By the end of this, you will have created an Express website that authenticates users using your own modified version of the passport.js library, before storing the user's data in as a session using the express-session library.

 !!! success "Congratulations"

-    You have learned how to implement passport.js into your express application.
+    You have created an Express web application that authenticates its users using your own modified version of the passport.js library and stored the user's data in as a session using the express-session library.

 [Next Page: Troubleshooting](/trouble)